inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 We are not infallible. **We are not mathematical.** We make just as many mental shortcuts as anybody else.
 We fall prey to cognitive biases just the same as everybody else does.

-The word "bias" has become synonymous with movements for inclusion of people, but cognitive biases are a far bigger topic than just being about people exclusion...they are more about thought exclusion.
+The word "bias" has become synonymous with movements for inclusion of people, but cognitive biases are a far bigger topic than just being about people exclusion... they are more about thought exclusion.

 **Cognitive biases help us in our decision-making.
 They are thought habits.** They save us time and energy.